 Donnchadh Ó Corráin writes: "The christian king is to have power of judgment over those who disobey the royal or divine law and condemn them to death or exile, fine or prison, and though there is much pious exhortation to kings, the canonists quote statements attributed to St Jerome that indicate a clear perception of royal authority: ‘the word of a king is a sword for beheading, a rope for hanging, it casts into prison, it condemns to exile’", and: "The church apparently had strong views on capital punishment and it is frequently urged on kings.
 This heady mixture of exhortation to rule rather than reign, to act as supreme judge, to extend royal powers and income, and the constant reference to Old-Testament kingship must have made a powerful impact on the power-hungry kings of the eighth, ninth, and tenth centuries, who were consolidating those greater lordships that dominated Irish political history until the coming of the Normans"

 An obsession with private property dominates Brehon law texts (Kelly, page 105).
 A famous Brehon text, the Beċbreṫa, says that if bees trespass on my land, their owner owes me for the pollen and nectar they took.

 Not even Western civilisation is so ridiculously capitalistic that it gets stingy about pollen.
-Yet, as we've seen, Gaelic Ireland was simultæneously communistic enough to offer free bacon and ale to all comers.
+Yet, as we've seen, Gaelic Ireland was simultæneously communistic enough to offer free ale and bacon to all comers.
 This goes to show how useless labels for political systems are.
 So anyway, let's look at one called Distributism –